albarron/academic-kickstart/content/teaching/natural-language-processing/_index.md

 **_The final evaluation will be computed as a combination of both report and the oral exam around it._**

 ### Important points

 * Your project should be submitted **1 week before the appello** to be considered valid.
 * Do you want to target **30L**?
-Conference quality is a good way (but it is not the only one!.
+Conference quality is a good way (but it is not the only one!).
 Talk to me well in advance if you aim this, as it would require my own heavy commitment to reach the necessary quality.

 ## Teaching tools